sisl/CCAS.jl/README.md

 # CCAS

-CCAS is a Julia wrapper for the MIT-LL libcas (ACASX) C library and interface.  (libcas not included)
+CCAS is a Julia wrapper for the MIT-LL libcas (ACAS X) C library and interface.  (libcas not included)

 ## Authors